amrutha-b-nair/javaScript-projects/README.md

    - Concepts Covered: Algorithms, arrays, loops.
    - Project idea is from [freeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-roman-numeral-converter-project/build-a-roman-numeral-converter)

+2. **Project 3: Telephone Number Validator**

+    - Description: The Telephone Number Validator is a program that checks whether a given input string is a valid US phone number.
+It verifies various formats commonly used for US phone numbers and ensures they adhere to the specified rules.

+    - Concepts Covered: Regular expressions (regex), event handling, DOM manipulation, user input validation, conditional statements.

+    - Project idea is from [freeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-roman-numeral-converter-project/build-a-roman-numeral-converter)

 ## Getting Started

 To get started with the projects, follow these steps: